novelys/capistranovelys/README.md

 ### Production chain (`production_chain`)

-Recipes usings rake tasks from [novelys/production_chain](https://github.com/novelys/production_chain)
+Recipes usings rake tasks from [novelys/production_chain](https://github.com/novelys/production_chain).
+Will work only if the gem is present.

 * `db:dump_and_restore`: restore the database from the server to your local env.
 Supply `FILE=mongoid` when using mongoid.
 * `assets:dump_and_restore`: restore the assets from the public direction to your local env.